On Making Color

 At this point I want to introduce thee concept of (Full Intensity Color SuperScript 7).
 SemiNeutral Color (Color SuperScript 5) and Hue or Neutral Color (Color SuperScript 3) .

-As long as I’m introducing things here how about color value.
-I like to think of a color a Color_Value.
+As long as I’m introducing things here about color and value.
+I like to think of as Color_Value.

 This is idealized color made to find a theoretical value curve.
 My live chart TK does not confirm exactly to this.
 Notice how there are squares with circles in them.
 They represent the value of the color out of the tube.
 The sclerosis on the left is a seven value scale.
 Black and white are not represented here.
 Let’s call these squares as numbers 1 to 7 in decending order.
 The Yellow is of value 1 here.and Violet is 7.
 All the circles are on a nice sort of sine wave.
 Surf’s up.

-Why is _value so important.
+Why is color_value so important.
 In mixing oil paint we are using the subtractive method of mixing color.
-Simply put when you mix a color with another the value changes.
-If you know your values it minimize that giant problem Say you a neutral sized orange at value 3. your might mix Blue at value 3 with it.
+Simply put when you mix a color with another the value changes, darkens.
+If you know your value it will minimize that giant problem If you want a neutralized orange at value 3 you would mix Blue at value 3 with it.
+Getting a range of neutrals at value 3.

 Orange to Blue mix… all the same number 3 value